Shape Shifting Light Dark Matter Solitons: Shape-Shifting Theoretical Details and Numerical Results

 The following is a more detailed description of the connection between Eqs.~\ref{E:Sch} and \ref{E:SP}, and the Poisson equation relation between $\rho$ and the self-gravitating contribution to the soliton potential energy.
-This is followed by an explanation of the proper application of the virial theorem as a constraint when solving Eq.~.\ref{E:SP}, and a description of the associated $\Psi_{5G}$ optimization procedure.
-Finally, optimized $\Psi_{5G}$ coefficient are provided at $F=$ 1, 0.9, 0.8 \dots 0, as well as polynomial fits to the coefficients as a function of $F$ that may be used to re-generate $\Psi_{5G}$ and all other soliton properties at any value of $F$.
-Additionally, polynomial fits to various $F$-dependent soliton properties are provided, some of which are plotted in Fig.~\ref{F:Layout_vs_f}a and needed in evaluating Eqs.~\ref{E:m0SigmaRc}-\ref{E:MSigma}.
+This is followed by an explanation of the proper application of the virial theorem as a constraint when solving Eq.~\ref{E:SP}, and a description of the associated $\Psi_{5G}$ optimisation procedure.
+The resulting optimised $\Psi_{5G}$ coefficients are provided at $F=$ 1, 0.9, 0.8\,\dots\,0, as well as polynomial fits to the coefficients as a function of $F$ that may be used to regenerate $\Psi_{5G}$ and all other soliton properties at any value of $F$.
+Additionally, polynomial fits to various $F$-dependent soliton properties are provided, some of which are plotted in Fig.~\ref{F:Layout_vs_f}a and used in evaluating Eqs.~\ref{E:m0SigmaRc}-\ref{E:MSigma}.

+The zero angular momentum ground state wavefunction in a system with a spherically symmetric gravitational potential energy may be obtained by solving the following Schr\"{o}dinger equation.

-For a spherically symmetric galactic system, the Poisson equation may be used to obtain the following relation between the dark matter probability density $\rho(r)$ and the self-gravitating contribution to the dark matter potential energy, $V_{\rm{DM}}(r)$, associated with adding a dark matter particle of mass $m_0$ to the soliton of mass $M$.
+For such a spherically symmetric galactic system, the Poisson equation may be used to obtain the following relation between the dark matter probability density $\rho(r)$ and the self-gravitating contribution to the dark matter potential energy, $V_S(r)$, associated with adding a dark matter particle of mass $m_0$ to the soliton of mass $M$.

-Upon integration, one obtains the following expression for $V_{\rm{DM}}(r)$ in terms of $\rho(r)$.
+Upon integration, one obtains the following expression for $V_S(r)$ in terms of $\rho(r)$.

-Note that $\rho(r)$ has units of probability per unit volume and thus $\rho(x) = \rho(r)a_0^3$ is dimensionless, while $V_{\rm{\rm{DM}}}$ has units of energy and after substituting $G M m_0/a_0 = 2\epsilon_0$ (from Eq.~\ref{E:a0e0}) becomes,
+Note that $\rho(r)$ has units of probability per unit volume and thus $\rho(x) = \rho(r)a_0^3$ is dimensionless, while $V_S$ has units of energy and, after substituting $G M m_0/a_0 = 2\epsilon_0$ (from Eq.~\ref{E:a0e0}), becomes,

-The potential energy of a dark matter particle due its interaction with a central point mass $M$ is, $V_{\rm{CP}}(r) = -G M m_0/r = -(G M m_0/a_0) (1/x)$ and thus,
+The potential energy of a dark matter particle due its interaction with a central point mass $M$ is \mbox{$V_\bullet(r) = -G M m_0/r = -(G M m_0/a_0) (1/x)$} and thus,